eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 #### A.2.3.34 Topic 34 - Migrate to a different Wallet Solution

 *Short description*
 Article 5a 4 (g) of the Regulation ensures the User's rights to data portability.
-Data portability means a User migrate to a different Wallet Solution.
-The User installs an instance of the new Wallet Solution, and then wants to restore the PIDs and attestations in their existing Wallet Unit on their new Wallet Unit, with as minimal an effort as possible, and independent of whether the User still has access to their existing Wallet Unit.
+Data portability means that a User can migrate to a different Wallet Solution.
+The User installs an instance of the new Wallet Solution, and then wants to restore the PIDs and attestations in their existing Wallet Unit to their new Wallet Unit.
+This should be possible with as minimal an effort as possible, and independent of whether the User still has access to their existing Wallet Unit.

 The solution proposed in this Topic is to introduce a Migration Object in each Wallet Unit.
 This object is a list of PIDs and attestations contained in the Wallet Unit, together with the information needed to request (re-)issuance of that PID or attestation.
 Note that the Migration Object does not contain any private keys associated with the PID(s) or attestation(s).
 In most security architectures for a Wallet Solution, this is impossible, since the WSCA/WSCD that contains these private keys does not allow their extraction under any circumstances.
 An exception may be architectures in which attestation private keys are managed in a remote HSM and the migration is to a new Wallet Unit of the same Wallet Provider.
 However, in such cases, restoring functionality of the PIDs and attestations in a new Wallet Unit does not necessitate that private keys must be exported to another HSM.
-Rather, it implies the User may be able to authenticate towards the existing HSM from the new Wallet Unit.
+Rather, it implies the User must be able to authenticate towards the existing HSM from the new Wallet Unit, and be recognized as an existing User.

 The fact that the Migration Object does not contain private keys means that PIDs and attestations cannot be backed up and restored from the object in such a way that they are usable in a new Wallet Unit without involvement of the PID Provider or Attestation Provider.
 Instead, the User must ask the respective PID Provider(s) or Attestation Provider(s) to re-issue the PID(s) or attestation(s) to the new Wallet Unit.
 The only function of the Migration Object is to simplify this process by listing the PIDs and attestations present in the existing Wallet Unit, together with the information needed by the new Wallet Unit to start the re-issuance process.